dcmi/dc-srap/docs/srap-profile.md

 **srap:url**

-This property SHOULD be used to provide the online download location for the resource.
+This property SHOULD be used to provide the URL where the electronic resource (e.g., a file) or a part of it can be retrieved using a web browser.
+It can either be the document itself (e.g. a PDF file) or a landing page.

 ### Enumeration